scipy-conference/scipy_proceedings/papers/geoffrey_poore/geoffrey_poore.rst

 So far, ``bespon`` performance is promising.
 The package uses ``__slots__`` and avoids global variables extensively, but otherwise optimizations are purely algorithmic.
-In spite of this, it can be only about 50% slower than PyYAML with LibYAML under CPython, and within an order of magnitude of ``json``'s speed under PyPy [PyPy]_, the alternative Python implementation with a Just-in-Time (JIT) compiler.
+In spite of this, under CPython it can be only about 50% slower than PyYAML with LibYAML.
+Under PyPy [PyPy]_, the alternative Python implementation with a Just-in-Time (JIT) compiler, ``bespon`` can be within an order of magnitude of ``json``'s CPython speed.

-An example of performance in loading data is shown in Figure :ref:`benchmark`.
+Figure :ref:`benchmark` shows an example of performance in loading data.
 This was generated with the BespON Python benchmarking code [bespon:benchmark]_.
 A sample BespON data set was assembled using the template below (whitespace reformatted to fit column width), substituting the